 “Even though I never met Jerry in person, he endeared himself to me as the kind of man whom everyone would want to adopt as their own father.”

-Tara Needham – New Wave Fitness Marketing Manager
+Tara Needham – New Wave Fitness Content Manager